 Careers at V&B

-▪ Direct entry to one of eight core areas:
+▪ Direct entry to one of nine core areas:

 ▪ A 30- or 36-month programme with different operative and strategic practical placements in the respective core area